-And the settlement of local people is very less as compared to other trekking trails in Nepal.
+The settlement of local people is very low compared to other trekking trails in Nepal.
 This makes Manaslu a challenging and adventurous trail to trek.

 Bordering Tibet to the north, the Manaslu region lies in the Gorkha district of Nepal.
 Despite its recent popularity due to its diversification and beauty, Manaslu has always been a top choice for trekkers who prefer wilderness trails and crowd-less trekkers.

-To sum up, the Manaslu trail is diverse with nature and culture with the majestic view of Manaslu, Annapurna, and numerous other high mountains below 8000 meters, and one can further divert their trail to the Annapurna region by crossing the highest pass on the earth Thorong La Pass (5416 meter/ 17769 feet).
+To sum up, the Manaslu trail is diverse with nature and culture with the majestic view of Manaslu, Annapurna, and numerous other high mountains below 8000 meters, and one can further divert their trail to the Annapurna region by crossing the highest pass on the earth Thorong La Pass (5416 Meters/ 17769 Feet).

-So, if you are thinking of some adventure why not give a try to Manaslu Circuit trek and end up through the highest pass to descend at Jomsom or Beni or Nayapul, or if you have a limited time frame go for Short Manaslu Trek
+So, if you are thinking of some adventure why not give a try to Manaslu Circuit Trek and end up through the highest pass to descend at Jomsom or Beni, or Nayapul, if you have a limited time frame go for Short Manaslu Trek (10-Day)

 Ama Dablam Base Camp Trek

-Ama Dablam Base Camp Trek is the fourth most popular trekking destination leading one the base of Mt.
-Ama Dablam (4600 meters/ 15092feet).
+Ama Dablam Base Camp Trek (8-Day) is the fourth most popular trekking destination leading one the base of Mt.
+Ama Dablam (4600 Meters/ 15092 Feet).
 Ama Dablam lies in the Everest region of Nepal and the trail is too same as the Everest Base Camp till Tengboche.

 Mt.
-Ama Dablam is one of the most attractive mountains in the entire Khumbu region, with its magical view trekkers will be wanting more to explore.
+Ama Dablam is one of the most attractive mountains in the entire Khumbu region, with its magical view trekkers will want more to explore.
 Spreading its arm, Ama Dablam looks like a mother welcoming her children.

 This majestic journey to Ama Dablam Base Camp is a short trek at a moderate altitude into the Everest region.